-In the 11th century the Chola Kings took over the reign of Kanchipuram and ruled the city until the 14th century.
+In the 11th century the Chola kings took over the reign of Kanchipuram and ruled the city until the 14th century.
 The Cholas did not make Kanchi their capital but it was an important city even then.
 In fact, the Chola Kings carried out lot of construction in the city and even started expanding it towards the eastern side.
-From the 14th century until the 17th century the Vijayanagra dynasty had political control over Kanchipuram.
+From the 14th century until the 17th century, the Vijayanagara dynasty had political control over Kanchipuram.

 Kanchipuram silk sarees are acclaimed across the world, the silk thread interwoven with gold zari, was not only the favourite of the women of the glorious past, but also of the modern times.
-It is not only an adored aspect of Indian clothing, especially in the South, but is also a traditional and cultural aspect of the Tamils.
+It is not only an adored aspect of Indian clothing, especially in South India, but is also a traditional and cultural aspect of the Tamils.

 The weather in Kanchipuram oscillates between hot summers and pleasant winters.